 Anti-CD38-SAP eliminates cells expressing mouse CD38 (T10).

-The following control is recommended for validating the specificity of the beta conjugate: BIgG-SAP rat (Cat. #IT-73).
+The following control is included for validating the specificity of the beta conjugate: BIgG-SAP rat (Cat. #IT-73).

 This product is being offered as part of our Beta Testing program.
 It has saporin activity confirmed, peptide sequences published/confirmed, and/or antibody binding specificity published/confirmed.
 It has not been characterized or reported in scientific literature.
 The researcher who first publishes data* will receive a $500 credit for use on ATS products.